labsyspharm/vae-paper/README.md

 ## Running the computational notebooks

-The Python code in this GitHub repository is organized into Jupyter Notebooks and used to generate the figures shown in the paper.
-To run the code, first clone this repo onto your computer by opening a terminal window and pasting the following command:
+Python code in this GitHub repository is organized into Jupyter Notebooks and used to generate the figures shown in the paper.
+To run the code, first clone this repository onto your computer by opening a terminal window and entering the following command:
 ```bash
 git clone https://github.com/labsyspharm/vae-paper.git

 ```

-Next, change directories into the top level of the cloned repo and create and activate a dedicated Conda environment containing the necessary Python libraries for running the code using the following commands:
+Next, change directories into the top level of the cloned repository and create and activate a dedicated Conda environment containing the necessary Python libraries for running the code:

 ```bash
 cd <path/to/cloned/repo>